lovro-i/pref/README.md

 Ranking randomRanking = items.getRandomRanking();
 ```

 `Ranking` implements `PreferenceSet` interface.
 However, there are other types of preference sets that implement `PreferenceSet` interface.
-If we want to state pairwise preferences, such as { A > B, A > D, C > D } (that cannot be represented by a ranking), we can use `MapPreferenceSet`:
+If we want to specify pairwise preferences, such as { A > B, A > D, C > D } (that cannot be represented by a ranking), we can use `MapPreferenceSet`:
 ```java
 MapPreferenceSet pref = new MapPreferenceSet(items);
 pref.add(items.get(0), items.get(1));